urql-graphql/urql/.changeset/eighty-turkeys-jam.md

 'next-urql': patch
 ---

-Check if urqlClient exists in useMemo on the server side to prevent calling clientConfig and initUrqlClient multiple times.
-Ensure urqlClient is serialized to null to maintain separate server and client instances.
+Ensure that the Next.js context is available during all stages of SSR.
+Previously a missing check in `useMemo` on the server-side caused `clientConfig` from being called repeatedly, and another issue may have caused the client from being serialized to initial props.